-Robbie Melville is a Melbourne based guitarist and composer.
-Since completing formal music study in 2001, he has performed both nationally and internationally.
-In 2005 he was offered the Principal Guitar Chair in the Australian Pops Orchestra, appearing at Hamer Hall and the Sydney Opera House.
-Further gigs with the Orchestra followed in 2006 and 2007, featuring James Morrison, Marina Prior, Roy Best and Guy Sebastian.
+Robbie Melville is a guitarist and composer.
+He began performing in his teens, and in 2005 was offered the Principal Guitar Chair in the Australian Pops Orchestra, appearing at Hamer Hall and the Sydney Opera House with artists such as James Morrison, Marina Prior, and Guy Sebastian.

-“cleverhorse's style of minimalistic jazz is unique and distinctive.” - Veronica Sullivan, Indigo Music, 18th Dec 2007.
+Robbie’s style of minimalistic jazz is unique and distinctive, perfectly phrased and placed, but remains unpredictable - Indigo Music